MewsSystems/gitbook-connector-api/operations/cancellationpolicies.md

 > ### Restricted!
 > This operation is currently in beta-test and as such it is subject to change.</strong>

-Returns all cancellation policies filtered by services, rate groups and other filters.
+Returns all cancellation policies, filtered by services, rate groups and other filters.
 Note this operation uses [Pagination](../guidelines/pagination.md).

 ### Request